JV-conseil-Internet-Consulting/django-azure-active-directory-signin/docs/README.md

 ## Description

-`django-azure-active-directory-signin` is a Django app which wraps [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-python) package to enable sign in with Microsoft's Azure Active Directory (OAuth 2.0 and OpenID Connect) in Django projects.
+`django-azure-active-directory-signin` is a Django app which wraps [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-python) package to sign in users with Microsoft's Azure Active Directory (OAuth 2.0 and OpenID Connect) in Django projects.

 ![Sign-in users to your Django Web app with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/media/quickstart-v2-python-webapp/python-quickstart.svg)

-The app includes `login`, `logout` and `callback` authentication views, a decorator to protect individual views, and middleware which allows the entire site to require user authentication by default, with the ability to exempt specified views.
+The app includes `login`, `logout` and `callback` authentication views, a customizable backend to validate, create user and extend user with extra attributes, a decorator to protect individual views to protect individual views, and middleware which allows the entire site to require user authentication by default, with the ability to exempt specified views.

 This project is in no way affiliated with Microsoft.